InfantLab/VASC/README.md

 ### Installing this code.

 You have two options to install this code.
 Either download the contents of this repository as a [zip file](https://github.com/InfantLab/VASC/archive/master.zip) to your local machine.
-Or if you are familiar with Github you can [fork]() this repository and keep you own version of the
+Or if you are familiar with Github you can [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and keep you own copy of the files with a version history.
+We recommend using the [Github Desktop](https://docs.github.com/en/desktop) app to manage this.

 ### Running the code